asyncapi/website/pages/docs/guides/validate.md

 ---
-title: "Validate AsyncAPI Documents"
+title: "Validate AsyncAPI documents"
 description: In this guide, you'll learn multiple ways to validate AsyncAPI documents.
 weight: 120
 ---

-# Introduction
+## Introduction
-When people talk about AsyncAPI validation, sometimes they mean completely different things: **validation of AsyncAPI documents** or **validation of messages in runtime** _(message validation against schemas provided in the AsyncAPI document)_.

-This guide is about validating AsyncAPI documents to make sure they are correct.
+This guide teaches multiple ways to validate AsyncAPI documents.

-# Create AsyncAPI documents
+## Create AsyncAPI document
-To validate an AsyncAPI document, you first need to have one.
-If you did not create one for your app yet, you can easily do so by using the [AsyncAPI CLI](https://github.com/asyncapi/cli#installation).
+To validate an AsyncAPI document, you must first create one.
+You can create one using the [AsyncAPI CLI](https://github.com/asyncapi/cli#installation).

 Generate a sample `asyncapi.yaml` file (AsyncAPI document) with the following CLI command: